PrestaShop/prestashop-specs/Order Page View.md

 The customer name is changed to **"Deteled customer"**.
 It removes the icon account box and the link to redirect to the full details customer page.

+If the customer is a guest:
+The fields "account registered" and "total spent" are hidden.
+Below the customer name, "Guest" in grey (Open sans semibold 14px #6C868E) is displayed.

+The button to transform a guest inoto a customer is removed.
+The feature is still available on the customer page.
+The order is not the place to handle customer management.
+It was removed to not encourage the merchant to transform Guest to a Customer account by letting a button on the order page.

 **Shipping and Invoice address**

 Each address has **a button** to update or change it.
 The button opens a list to select to edit or update it.